Tense–aspect–mood: Portuguese

-Futurity can be expressed in three ways other than the simple future form: using the present tense form of "to go" as in Vou ver João esta tarde "I_go to_see John this afternoon"; using the present tense form of one verb meaning "to have" as in Temos que ver João hoje "We_have that to_see John today"; and using the present tense form of another verb also meaning "to have" as in Hei-de ver João amanhã "I_have-of to_see John tomorrow".
+Futurity can be expressed in three ways other than the simple future form:

 Spanish

 Spanish morphologically distinguishes the indicative, imperative, subjunctive, and conditional moods.
 In the indicative mood, there are synthetic (one-word, conjugated for person/number) forms for the present tense, the past tense in the imperfective aspect, the past tense in the perfective aspect, and the future tense.
 The past can be viewed from any given time perspective by using conjugated "to have" in any of its synthetic forms plus the past participle.
 When this compound form is used with the present tense form of "to have", perfect tense/aspect (past action with present continuation or relevance) is conveyed (as in Portuguese but unlike in Italian or French).